volart/TradingBot/README.md

 In an auction wins the program that is able to get more QU than the other.
 With a tie, the program that retains more MU wins.

+### Run and usage

+`mvn test` - to run tests of the project

+This project is utils to use inbuilt in some other project, so there is no main class of other entry points.
+The `Bidder` interface and its realisation `BidderImpl` are started points to look at.